pluralsight/guides/in-review/interesting-apis/reactive-analytics-using-keen-io-and-actioncable-in-rails-5/article.md

 # Publishing your data

-Keen.IO uses [collections](https://keen.io/guides/data-modeling-guide/) that represent different types of events that happen in your application.
-An collection can contain all sorts of data you would like to record - clicks of an user, purchases made through your application, searches and so on.
+Keen.IO uses [collections](https://keen.io/guides/data-modeling-guide/) that represent different types of events which occur in your application.
+A collection can contain all sorts of data you would like to record, from clicks made by a user to purchases made through your application.

 In this guide, Keen.IO will keep track of the times a particular model is created.
-Let's cal the will call the colleciton <code>products</code> or <code>products_created</code>.
-A <code>product_created</code> event will have a name, a description, number of times it is favorited and a price.
+Let's call the collection <code>products</code> or <code>products_created</code>.
+A <code>product_created</code> event will have a name, a description, the number of times it's been favorited, and a price.

 Let's scaffold the product model:

 ```
 rails g scaffold product price:decimal name:string description:text favorites:integer
 ```
-<code>rails g scaffold</code> will generate all the views, controller actions, model and database migrations you need to make to have [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)<code>product</code> model.
+<code>rails g scaffold</code> will generate all the views, controller actions, model and database migrations you need to make to have a [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)<code>product</code> model.
 Add the model to your database:
 ```
 rails db:migrate
 ```

-To start populating data into Keen.IO .
-Add tollowing snippet to your <code>product</code> model:
+To start populating data into Keen.IO, add tollowing snippet to your <code>product</code> model:
 ```ruby
 #app/models/product.rb